TREASURE

-Where does the project take place?
+Where is the project taking place?

-When will the project take place and how long will it take?
+When will the project take place and how long will it last?

-The project runs June 1, 2023 to May 31, 2026.
+The project will run from June 1, 2023, to May 31, 2026.

 Who do we work with?

-In this project, HHNK is collaborating with Noria Sustainable Innovators
+In this project, HHNK is collaborating with Noria Sustainable Innovators.

 Results